-Your target audience is the people you want to attract to your website.
-Your target audience is people who search Google (or another search engine) for a company like yours.
-They are your future customers or customers.
-When your target audience searches for what you offer through a search engine, you want your website to appear in search results.
+Search engines are a medium for content discovery, not the target audience.
+To better connect with your target audience, you need to analyze search queries, intent, and site behavior.
+Your target audience is the people you want to attract to your website, and they are your future customers.
+When they search for what you offer through a search engine, you want your website to appear in the results.

-And when you know exactly who your target audience is, you can put in place an effective SEO strategy to put your business in front of these people when they search online.
+With an effective SEO strategy in place, you can put your business in front of these people when they search online.